 Introduction to psycholinguistic perspectives through analysis of oral reading errors.
-Reading Miscue Manual as an instrument for investigating reader's strengths and weaknesses.
+Reading Miscue Manual as an instrument for investigating reader's strengths and instrument for investigating reader's strengths and weaknesses.
 Strategies for remediating poor quality miscues.
 Prerequisite: beginning course in reading, graduate standing, and teacher certification or initial testing in basic competencies. ()